 Ms. Saxena is a frequent speaker at educational forums involving public pension funds and advises public and multi-employer pension funds on how to address fraud-related investment losses.
 She is an active member of the National Association of Public Pension Attorneys (NAPPA), and co-chairs its Securities Litigation Committee.
 As part of her professional endeavors, Ms. Saxena writes numerous articles on protecting shareholder rights, and works closely with other NAPPA members to author, update, and publish a white paper on post-Morrison international securities litigation.

 For her professional achievements, Ms. Saxena is frequently recognized by top industry publications.
 She was named a Law360 2021 Securities MVP, one of only five attorneys chosen in the area.
 Ms. Saxena was also named a “500 Leading Plaintiff Financial Lawyer” by Lawdragon for the last several years.
 The National Law Journal named Ms. Saxena one of the “Elite Women in the Plaintiffs Bar” in 2023.
-She was recognized in the South Florida Business Journal’s “Best of the Bar” as one of the top lawyers in South Florida, and has been selected to the Florida Super Lawyers list for ten consecutive years in a row.
+She was recognized in the South Florida Business Journal’s “Best of the Bar” as one of the top lawyers in South Florida, and has been selected to the Florida Super Lawyers list for the last twelve consecutive years.
 Ms. Saxena was also selected by her peers for inclusion in The Best Lawyers in America® four years in a row, as well as one of Florida’s “Legal Elite” by Florida Trend magazine and a “Litigation Star” by Benchmark Litigation.

 Ms. Saxena graduated from Syracuse University summa cum laude in 1993, with a dual degree in policy studies and economics, and graduated from Pepperdine University School of Law in 1996.